cwizard2011/maintenace-tracker-app/README.md

 - [Mocha](https://mochajs.org/) used for setting up tests
 - [PostgreSQL](https://www.postgresql.org/) used for setting up relational database

+The full API documentation can be Viewed [Here](https://maintenancetracker2.docs.apiary.io/#)

 # Coding style
 - Airbnb is used for style guide to ensure clean code